-On March 27th, 1988 WrestleMania IV took place at the Atlantic City Convention Hall in Atlantic City, New Jersey and sponsored by Donald Trump.
+On March 27th, 1988, WrestleMania IV took place at the Atlantic City Convention Hall in Atlantic City, New Jersey, and was sponsored by Donald Trump.
 This particular WrestleMania was known for the tournament for the Undisputed WWF Heavyweight Championship.
 It all came about when the feud between Andre the Giant and Hulk Hogan reached a fevered pitch.
-In a previous edition of Saturday Night’s Main Event, Andre defeated Hogan to become the WWF Heavyweight Champion or so we thought.
+In a previous edition of Saturday Night’s Main Event, Andre defeated Hogan to become the WWF Heavyweight Champion, or so we thought.
 Referee Earl Hebner’s twin brother of Dave played the role of a corrupt referee that ‘screwed’ Hogan for his championship.
-Andre had said that if he had won the title that he would give in to ‘The Million Dollar Man’ Ted DiBiase.
+Andre had said that if he had won the title, he would give in to ‘The Million Dollar Man’ Ted DiBiase.
+This is WrestleMania IV REIMAGINED – WWF Championship tournament.

 Opening Round of the Undisputed WWF Heavyweight Championship Tournament